Update March 2015: Vivre a Vie has new owners, but the good news for diners is that the menu will stay in place. Watch this space for an update.

-A totally organic bakery which makes everything from bread to cakes, from raw treats, pies and French pastries to organic coffee?
+A totally organic bakery which makes everything from bread to cakes, from raw treats to French pastries, and Acai bowls to Organic roast lamb?
 Yes.
 Welcome to Vivre a Vie!

-Vivre a Vie opened in Mermaid Beach recently, a modern continental bakery café where you can take your dairy free, gluten free, and sugar free friends, or even your vegan and vegetarian ones and be assured that there will be options for everyone.
+Vivre a Vie in Mermaid Beach is a modern continental bakery café where you can take your dairy free, gluten free, raw and sugar free friends, or even your vegan and vegetarian ones and be assured that there will be options for everyone.

 In colours of bark and leaves, earth and wood, it’s as though nature has taken a step inside.
 Furniture of hewn wood and hessian are placed against faux cracked paint overlooked by a beautiful wooden ceiling fan and crystalline pendant on a timber-lined ceiling.
 It’s a tiny but peaceful space where diners gather for a cake and coffee or a baguette and organic juice.

-Cabinets and baskets carry baked goods, including sourdough, spelt bread, the popular 7 ancient grain loaf, vegan pastries $4 – $7, almond croissants and chocolate Danish.
-(Being picky, we’d love to see the Pain au Chocolat attributed its country of origin – France, rather than swapping countries to become a ‘Chocolate Danish’!)
-Raw treats, such as raw snickers bar, beetroot and chocolate cake, and the delicious raspberry and cacao slice occupy a shelf of their own.
+Cabinets and baskets carry baked goods, including sourdough, spelt bread, the popular 7 ancient grain loaf, almond croissants and chocolate Danish.
+Raw treats, such as raw snickers bar, beetroot and chocolate cake, occupy a shelf of their own.
 There are even treats for the kids, the organic smarties made using vegetable-based colourings taken from beetroot and carrot!

 Step through the side door and down the lane, and there’s a whole new aspect to the bakery: a huge expanse of lawn flanked by trees and garden beds.
 Tables and beach umbrellas provide dining areas for a quiet chat; the gardens are the source of herbs and greens for the café.